alexandria08/MeXE402_Midterm_Alexandria-Comia_Tristan-Kiefer-Doyugan/README.md

    ![elec 2 co eefficients plot](https://github.com/user-attachments/assets/0627f44c-2cf3-48ea-be5e-af55b5a1f48e)

-   We can interpret this by saying that our Positive Coefficients (Factors Increasing Attrition Likelihood) such as
-   - OverTime: Employees who work overtime are more likely to leave.
-   - BusinessTravel_Travel_Frequently: Frequent travel correlates with higher attrition.
-   - YearsAtCompany: Longer tenure seems to increase attrition risk, possibly due to burnout or lack of advancement.
-   - MaritalStatus_Single: Single employees are more prone to leave compared to their married counterparts.
-   - YearsSinceLastPromotion: A longer time since the last promotion is associated with higher attrition, indicating dissatisfaction with career progression.

-   Now for Negative Coefficients (Factors Decreasing Attrition Likelihood):
-   - YearsInCurrentRole: Longer duration in the current role reduces attrition, suggesting role satisfaction.
-   - EducationField_Medical: Employees in the medical field show lower turnover.
-   - YearsWithCurrManager: Good relationships with current managers decrease attrition likelihood.
-   - EnvironmentSatisfaction: Higher satisfaction with the work environment leads to reduced attrition.
-   - JobSatisfaction: Satisfied employees are less likely to leave.

 #### Predict Probabilities and Compute ROC Curve
    On here, we predict the probability of attrition for the test set and calculate metrics for the ROC curve.
 By using the trained model, we estimate the likelihood of each employee leaving, focusing on the probability of the positive class and we determine the false positive rate (FPR) and true positive rate (TPR) to understand the model's ability to distinguish between classes.
 Calculate the area under the curve (AUC) as a performance metric.